kubeflow/website/content/docs/pipelines/upgrade.md

 cd ${KFAPP}
 ${KUBEFLOW_SRC}/scripts/upgrade_kfp.sh
 ```
-Or you can upgrade to a specific version of Pipeline by specifying the version ID.
-You can find the version ID in the Pipeline [release page](https://github.com/kubeflow/pipelines/releases).
-E.g. to upgrade to v0.1.12
+Alternatively, you can upgrade to a specific version of Kubeflow Pipelines by specifying the version tag.
+You can find the version tag in the Kubeflow Pipelines [release page](https://github.com/kubeflow/pipelines/releases).
+For example, to upgrade to v0.1.12
 ```
 ${KUBEFLOW_SRC}/scripts/upgrade_kfp.sh a1afdd6c4b297b56dd103a8bb939ddeae67c2c92
 ```